Oneida Indian Nation: Internal governance issues

 "In 1977, members of the Oneida Nation appointed Halbritter and two other Nation members as interim representatives of the Nation.
-On April 25, 1993, the Grand Council, consisting of representatives from all six Iroquois nations, including the Oneida Nation, purported to remove Halbritter from his position as interim Nation representative.
+On April 25, 1993, the Grand Council, consisting of representatives from all six Haudenosaunee nations, including the Oneida Nation, purported to remove Halbritter from his position as interim Nation representative.
 The Department [of Interior] acknowledged the removal on August 10, 1993, but the next day stayed its acknowledgment pending BIA review.
 After requesting the Nation to conduct a referendum to select a representative, the Department agreed to Halbritter's proposal to submit "statements of support" from Nation members.
 On February 4, 1994, the Department notified Halbritter that it would continue to recognize him as the Nation's permanent representative until such time as he resigned or was removed by the Nation in accordance with certain procedures.
 According to plaintiffs, on May 21, 1995, the Nation once again removed Halbritter from his position as Oneida representative.
 Although informed of Halbritter's alleged second removal, the Department had not acted upon that notification by the time of oral argument, and as of the time of this opinion, we have received no information to the contrary."

 The district court granted the defendants' motions to dismiss both the non-habeas and habeas claims of the plaintiffs.
 The Second Circuit Court of Appeals affirmed the judgment of the district court.